Jojo-99/100DaysOfCloud/Journey/021/Readme.md

-it’s better to **decouple** your applications,
+## it’s better to **decouple** your applications
 - using SQS: queue model
 - using SNS: pub/sub model
 - using Kinesis: real-time streaming model
 - These services can scale independently from our application

 ## Amazon SQS – Standard Queue